 Have you ever thought about becoming a healthcare professional?
 If so, Holst says there’s never been a better time to consider massage therapy.
 As integrative models of healthcare become more and more common, opportunities for massage therapists in the healthcare field will continue to grow.

 The American Massage Therapy Association provides a detailed report of massage therapy’s advances in healthcare.
 Here are just a few examples from the report of how massage therapy has become an integral part of major – and influential – healthcare providers around the country:

-- In 2005, Michigan’s largest healthcare system, Beaumont Health, began a massage therapy program by hiring one massage therapist in its oncology department.
+- Fifteen years ago, Michigan’s largest healthcare system, Beaumont Health, began a massage therapy program by hiring one massage therapist in its oncology department.
 The program has expanded into departments like cardiology, urology and pediatrics, and today Beaumont Health has dozens of massage therapists on staff.